simoneliasen/glasses/readme.md

 4. When Ml app is done, flask serves webpage with new image

 Considerations:
-1. Setup deployment from the get-go
-2. Integrate with db (preferable sqlalchemy)
+1. Settle on db integration (sql-alchemy, what's avaliable on heroku?)